-Locate the proper mounting hole for the M.2 SSD to be installed and then tighten the standoff first.
-Insert the M.2 SSD into the M.2 connector at an angle.
+Use a screw driver to unfasten the screw and nut from the motherboard.
+Locate the proper mounting hole for the M.2 SSD to be installed and then screw the nut first.

+Step 2:

+Slide the M.2 SSD into the connector at an angle.